Maud Marin

-Maud Marin (/fr/) or Maud Planchard (28 Jun 1945 - 21 June 2025) was a French lawyer and author and the world's first, known transgender lawyer.
+Maud Marin (/fr/) or Maud Planchard (28 June 1945 – 21 June 2025) was a French lawyer and author, and the world's first known transsexual lawyer.

 Early life

 Marin was born Jean Pascal Henri Planchard on at Rouen in Normandy and assigned male at birth.

 She studied law and political science at the Sorbonne.
 In 1968, when she told her parents that she intended to transition, they threw her out.
-In order to survive, Marin turned prostitution, first in Paris in the Bois de Boulogne, then later in London.
+To survive, Marin turned to prostitution, first in Paris in the Bois de Boulogne, then later in London.
 She changed her name from Jean Planchard to Maud Marin in May 1968.
 In 1974, when she was 29, Marin underwent vaginoplasty.
 She was recognised by the state as a transsexual.
 However, she still had to prostitute herself, under the aegis of the gang Zemour Brothers.

 Career

-Marin also worked, for a time, at PT&T, the French government agency responsible for postal and telecom services as a trainee postal inspector.
+Marin also worked, for a time, at PT&T, the French government agency responsible for postal and telecom services, as a trainee postal inspector.

 With the support of the Minister for Social Affairs and Health, Simone Veil, Marin was able to get a certificate of aptitude for the legal profession.
-As a result, Marin became the world's first transgender lawyer in 1980.
+As a result, Marin became the world's first transsexual lawyer in 1980.
 She practised at the Paris Bar from 1981 to 1985, when she was disbarred for "conspicuous difference".
 In her early practice, she helped other French prostitutes.

 In the late 1980s, Marin published two autobiographical books.
-The first book, Angel's Leap (Le Saut de l'ange) (1987), dealt with her transgender identity, the second, Sad Pleasures (Tristes Plaisirs (1989), her experience of prostitution.
+The first book, Angel's Leap (Le Saut de l'ange) (1987), dealt with her transsexual identity, the second, Sad Pleasures (Tristes Plaisirs (1989), her experience of prostitution.
 The books brought her notoriety and shocked her colleagues at the Paris Bar.
 As a result, Marin found it difficult to obtain a position in chambers.

-Instead, Marin practised at the Seine-Saint-Denis Bar at Bobigny for several years under the name of Maud Planchard, in a circuit that saw a lot of violent crime cases.
+Instead, Marin practised at the Seine-Saint-Denis Bar in Bobigny for several years under the name Maud Planchard, in a circuit that saw a high volume of violent crime cases.
 In 1991, Marin published the book The Quarter of the Damned (Le Quartier des Maudites) about female prisons.

 In 1996, Marin published a new book, Have Pity on Victims (Pitié pour les victimes), in which she criticised the justice system for being more concerned with pursuing delinquents than with victim suffering.
-In the book, she also discussed the 1995 terrorist Paris RER station bombing, in which she alleged that the bomb was created in Seine-Saint-Denis and not in Algeria as the police were claiming.
+In the book, she also discussed the 1995 terrorist Paris RER station bombing, in which she alleged that the bomb was created in Seine-Saint-Denis and not in Algeria, as the police were claiming.
 Marin's book was labelled "dangerous" by the government and resulted in Marin being disbarred in 1999.

-Jean-Marie Le Pen, her editor and the head of French National Front, tried to help Marin get re-admitted to the bar.
-However, party lawyer, Wallerand de Saint-Just, who considered the National Front to be defenders of family values, refused his support.
+Jean-Marie Le Pen, her editor and the head of the French National Front, tried to help Marin get re-admitted to the bar.
+However, party lawyer Wallerand de Saint-Just, who considered the National Front to be defenders of family values, refused to support him.